anton5798/UPE-Coding-Challenge-2018/README.md

 `solve_maze()` for each maze to solve.

 #### `get_maze()`, `get_token()`:
-helper functions to talk to API and get data from the server;
+Helper functions to talk to API and get data from the server;

 #### `post_movement(action)`:
 Makes a POST request with specified *action*.